Port Fairy: Sports and recreation

 Port Fairy also has a highly rated 18-hole links golf course, the Port Fairy Golf Club, situated on Woodbine Road.
-Made famous when local young stud Kaidyn Phelan sunk an ace on hole 3 during the 2009 Port Fairy Masters, earning him the famous golden shearwater award and cementing his status as greatest golfer in west Port Fairy.

 The town has an Australian rules football team, the Port Fairy Seagulls, which plays in the Hampden Football League.

 Port Fairy has many surfing spots for all skill levels including the Old Passage, a right hand rocky break at the old entrance to the Moyne river; the Lighthouse, a right-hand point break off Griffiths island; and the East Beach with many right and left beach breaks.